Piecemeal Restores (SQL Server)

 Filegroup-restore sequences bring additional filegroups online to a point consistent with the database.

-In the Enterprise edition, any offline secondary filegroup can be restored and recovered while the database remains online.
+In SQL Server 2005 Enterprise Edition and later versions, any offline secondary filegroup can be restored and recovered while the database remains online.
 If a specific read-only file is undamaged and consistent with the database, the file does not have to be restored.
 For more information, see Recover a Database Without Restoring Data (Transact-SQL).

 Applying Log Backups